Airlines suspend China flights because of coronavirus outbreak

 Tanzania’s state-owned carrier said it would postpone its maiden flights to China.
 It had planned to begin charter flights to China in February.

-American Airlines said it will cancel flights to Beijing and Shanghai starting Jan.
-31, and run through March 27, though it will continue to fly to Hong Kong.
+American Airlines said it would cancel flights to Beijing and Shanghai starting Jan.
+31, and run through March 27, though it would continue to fly to Hong Kong.

+Austrian Airlines said it was suspending flights to China until the end of February.

 Egypt’s flag carrier said on Jan.
 30 it would suspend all flights to and from China starting Feb.
 1.

 El Al Israel Airlines said on Jan.
 30 it was suspending flights to Beijing until March 25.
-Israel’s Health Ministry said it will not allow flights from China to land at its airports.
+Israel’s Health Ministry said it would not allow flights from China to land at its airports.

+The United Arab Emirates, a major international transit hub, on Monday suspended flights to and from China, except for Beijing.
+The UAE suspension, which state media said was until further notice, effects Dubai’s Emirates, one of the world’s biggest long-haul airlines, and Abu Dhabi’s Etihad Airways.

 Finland’s Finnair said on Jan.
 31 it was cancelling all flights to mainland China between Feb.
 6 and Feb.
 29 and to Guangzhou between Feb.
 5 and March 29.

 Kenya Airways said on Jan.
-31 it has suspended all flights to China until further notice.
+31 it had suspended all flights to China until further notice.

 Polish carrier LOT said it had decided to temporarily suspend its flights to Beijing until Feb.
 9.